UWPCE-PythonCert/ProgrammingInPython/_sources/modules/TestDrivenDevelopment.rst.txt

 Yup -- it failed.

-**Hint:** when you add a new test, and see that it fails, also check that there are *more* tests than there were before.
+.. hint:: when you add a new test, and see that it fails, also check that there are *more* tests than there were before.
 In this case, 1 failed, and 5 passed.
 In the previous run, 4 passed -- so you know there are, in fact, two additional tests, one of which passed.
 Why might there not be? because we all like to copy-and-paste, and then edit.
 If you forget to rename the test function, it will overwrite the previous one -- and we want all our tests to be preserved.

 So now write the code that makes the test pass.